benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 > machines responding to their environment, and interacting with other machines,
 > without a human to check and validate decisions?

+- where's the **agency** in livecoding?
+- what does failure look like?
+- what design intervention could we make to help out?

 ## assurance

 > How do we preserve our safety and values?